Who's running for Toronto's city council? May 1 marks campaign season kick-off | CBC News

 So what does all that mean for the election?
 Those three new seats could bring fresh faces to council, while the boundary changes may lead to some battles between established councillors.

 Coun.
-Ana Bailao and Coun.
-Cesar Palacio, for instance, are expected to square off in one of the redrawn wards, and downtown's Coun.
-Joe Cressy and Coun.
-Kristyn Wong-Tam will be forced to run within very different boundaries from their current wards.
+Ana Bailao — who submitted her paperwork on Tuesday — and Coun.
+Cesar Palacio, for instance, are expected to square off in one of the redrawn wards.

-At first blush, it's confusing stuff, but the city says starting Tuesday, residents can check Toronto's MyVote app to figure out which ward they live in and which candidates are running.

 With files from CBC News